A Unified Network Equilibrium for E-Hailing Platform Operation and Customer Mode Choice: Problem statement

 \subsection{Game-theoretic scheme for the e-hailing system}

-An e-hailing system consists of multiple agents, including customers, e-hailing platforms, and traffic entities on roads, demonstrated in Fig.~\ref{fig:game}.
+An e-hailing system consists of multiple agents, including customers, e-hailing platforms, and traffic entities on roads.
 Customers select e-solo or e-pooling to move from A to B. E-haling platforms match idle vehicles and customers, once orders are placed.
 For an e-solo order, one vehicle is matched to one passenger; while for an e-pooling order, one vehicle is matched to two passengers.
 Traffic entities are comprised of passengers and vehicles in e-solo and e-pooling modes.
 For vehicles, they can be vacant or occupied, of which the occupancy ratio of passengers can be one or two, depending on whether a vehicle serves an e-solo or e-pooling order, and if e-pooling, whether it carries one or already pools two passengers.
-Each agent has its objective (or disutility or payoff) function, strategy, and constraints, which are summarized in Tab.~\ref{tab:game}.

-At equilibrium, \begin{enumerate} \item no e-platform can improve its net profit by unilaterally switching its vehicle dispatching or vehicle-passenger matching plans; \item no traveler can reduce her generalized travel disutility by unilaterally switching her travel mode choice; \item no vehicle can reduce her travel time by unilaterally switching her route choice. \end{enumerate}
+Each agent has its objective (or disutility or payoff) function, strategy, and constraints.
+At equilibrium, \begin{enumerate} \item an e-platform cannot improve its net profit by unilaterally switching its vehicle dispatching nor vehicle-passenger matching plans; \item the e-hailing fleet size is no less than the order requests.
+In other words, supply and demand reaches an equilibrium; \item no traveler can reduce her generalized travel disutility by unilaterally switching her travel mode choice; \item no vehicle can reduce its travel time by unilaterally switching its route choice. \end{enumerate}

+An equilibrium state is achieved during a long term planning horizon.
+That being said, we are not interested in a transient period with the dynamic operation of TNCs.
+Instead, we are focused on a stead state when customer order arrival rates, platform operational strategies, and traffic congestion remain stationary.
+Moreover, the supply would fulfill the demand at the equilibrium.
+In other words, the vehicle number is no less than the order number.

+We make the following modeling assumptions: \begin{enumerate}[label=(A\arabic*)] \item One idle vehicle can pick up passengers from at maximum two different origin-destination (OD) pairs in a single trip.
+In other words, a maximum of two groups of riders are allowed to pool. \item One idle driver can only carry one group of passengers from the same OD pair. \end{enumerate}